Click on the Calendar link above to see our schedule.

 I was excited to get to work in a more focused way on education.
 I was interested in working on ideas of transmisogyny, colonization, racism, having those ideas sink in.

 …you don’t need to understand something to respect it.
-I don’t expect that in our day long workshop, a group of people who haven’t considered racism and gender are going to develop this in depth analysis… My job is to make sure they give safe and responsible care to trans and gender nonconforming people.
+I don’t expect that in our day long workshop [about queer and trans issues], a group of people who haven’t considered racism and gender are going to develop this in depth analysis… My job is to make sure they give safe and responsible care to trans and gender nonconforming people.

 In the trainings we do, we emphasize that you don’t need to understand something to respect it.
 I don’t expect that in our day long workshop, a group of people who haven’t considered racism and gender are going to develop this in depth analysis that’s going to influence the work they do.
 And that’s not my job.
 My job is to make sure they give safe and responsible care to trans and gender nonconforming people.
 We give lots of example and role plays.
 A lot of that means picking one or two simple ideas, [and telling someone that you can] repeat this to yourself over and over.
 We try to have that be a thing they can take away.
 That’s all we can hope for.
 My new boss does a bunch of evaluations and surveys before and after.
 Ten percent of what they learn happens during training; the rest happens after, when they develop the confidence to start [applying the ideas].